Everything PR News

 In 2010, Bishop Eddie Long was accused by four young men connected to his church of sexual coercion.
 In 2011, he settled.
 In 2017, he died still leading New Birth Missionary Baptist Church — a megachurch of roughly 25,000 members in Lithonia, Georgia — with his name, his pulpit, and his sermons intact.

-By every metric the pre-AI playbook used to measure crisis communications recovery — congregation retention, leadership tenure, settled litigation, sermon distribution, denominational standing — Bishop Long survived his crisis.
+By every metric the traditional playbook used to measure crisis communications recovery — congregation retention, leadership tenure, settled litigation, sermon distribution, denominational standing — Bishop Long survived his crisis.
+The case is one of the most-studied examples of a religious leader managing a high-stakes personal-conduct crisis without losing the institution he led.

 Silence.
 Sealed settlement.
 Sermon.
 Controlled audience.
 Time decay.